hkrayem1/ecommerce-sales-funnel-analysis/README.md

 # E-commerce Sales Funnel Analysis
-E-commerce sales funnel analysis using SQL and Google BigQuery

 ## Project Overview

 This project analyses customer behaviour across an e-commerce sales funnel using SQL and Google BigQuery.

-The dataset contains over 9,000 customer event records covering page views, add-to-cart events, checkout activity, payment activity and purchases.
+The dataset contains over 9,000 customer event records covering page views, add-to-cart activity, checkout, payment and purchases.

-The objective was to understand where customers drop out of the funnel, compare the performance of different traffic sources and evaluate key revenue metrics.
+The objective was to identify where customers drop out of the sales funnel, compare conversion performance across traffic sources, analyse time-to-purchase and evaluate key revenue metrics.

 ## Tools Used